The radiation field on product cones: The operators and

-and its reduced normal operator $P_{\sigma} = \widehat{N}(L)$.
-Because changing the boundary defining functions by a smooth non-vanishing multiple changes $L$ and $P_{\sigma}$ by an element of $\Diffb^{1}$, we freely work with whichever forms of the boundary defining functions are most convenient.
-In particular, for the main argument of Section~\ref{sec:proof-theorem} we use coordinates in which the metric takes the form in equation~\eqref{eq:metric-in-r2}, while in Sections~\ref{sec:prop-sing} and~\ref{sec:prop-sing-bound} we use the coordinates in which the metric has the form~\eqref{eq:metric-in-r3}.
+and its reduced normal operator $\Ps = \widehat{N}(L)$.
+Because changing the boundary defining functions by a smooth non-vanishing multiple changes $L$ and $\Ps$ by a lower order term, we freely work with whichever forms of the boundary defining functions are most convenient.

-For later reference, we record the forms of the operators in regions II and III.
-In region $II$, using the same coordinates as in the form of the metric there~\eqref{eq:metric-in-r2}, we can record (where throughout we use the notation $D = \frac{1}{i}\pd$)
+For later reference, we record the forms of the operators $L$ and $\Ps$ in region III, where the metric has the form as in equation~\eqref{eq:metric-in-r3}.\footnote{We do not use the explicit form of the operators in region II and instead appeal standard hyperbolic propagation estimates as in previous work~\cite{BVW1} there.} Indeed, we write (using $D = \frac{1}{i}\pd$):